bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 <!-- theme: info -->

-> Prerequisites: prior to working with consignments, your code will need to create or retrieve a cart or checkout.
+> Prerequisites: Prior to working with consignments, your code will need to create or retrieve a cart or checkout.
 The cart ID and checkout ID are the same.

 </div>
 </div>
 </div>

-The [Create a consignment endpoint](/api-reference/storefront/checkouts/checkout-consignments/checkoutsconsignmentsbycheckoutidpost) requires a `checkoutID`.
+The [Create a consignment endpoint](https://developer.bigcommerce.com/api-reference/store-management/checkouts/checkout-consignments/checkoutsconsignmentsbycheckoutidpost) requires a `checkoutID`.
 You can create consignments associated with a cart before it becomes a checkout.
 This endpoint supports creating multiple consignments in a single call.

 The following is an example `POST` request for creating two consignments.
 Append `include=consignment.available_shipping_options` to the endpoint so that you will have the information to select one of them in the next step.